 - Subscribe (Input) in case of the data source is an OAM.

-The real-time communication capable NWDAF should additionally include a continuous data reporting indication in the Data collection Subscribe Request to indicate the data source to report the subscribed data/event continuously to the real-time communication capable NWDAF until the real-time communication capable NWDAF unsubscribes the data/event reporting.
-The immediate reporting flag may be used by the real-time communication capable NWDAF, if available, to obtain the current status of the subscribed event.
+The NWDAF should additionally include a continuous data reporting indication in the Data collection Subscribe Request to indicate the data source to report the subscribed data/event continuously to the NWDAF until the NWDAF unsubscribes the data/event reporting.
+The immediate reporting flag may be used by the NWDAF, if available, to obtain the current status of the subscribed event.

-NOTE: In case of the data source is an NRF, the real-time communication capable NWDAF may invoke Nnrf_NFDiscovery service before invoking Nnrf_NFManagement_NFStatusSubscribe to obtain the current NF information from the NRF.
+NOTE 1: In case of the data source is an NRF, the NWDAF may invoke Nnrf_NFDiscovery service before invoking Nnrf_NFManagement_NFStatusSubscribe to obtain the current NF information from the NRF.

-The data source responds the request by sending Data collection Subscribe Response to the real-time communication capable NWDAF.
+The data source responds the request by sending Data collection Subscribe Response to the NWDAF.

-2. Data source notifies to the real-time communication capable NWDAF the subscribed data/event continuously based on the continuous data reporting indication received from the real-time communication capable NWDAF in Data collection Subscribe Request.
+2. Data source notifies to the NWDAF the subscribed data/event continuously based on the continuous data reporting indication received from the NWDAF in Data collection Subscribe Request.
 The data/event notification can be done by:

 - Nnf_EventExposure_Notify in case of the data source is an NF.